TripLingo Review: I Take a Deep Dive into the Trusty Traveler’s App

 In terms of function, TripLingo works as a kind of “language and culture survival kit.”
 It teaches the essential phrases and social expectations of over 100 countries.
 Also included are other helpful traveler-friendly tools (that aren’t necessarily language-related) to help you navigate more confidently within a country.

-At the moment, TripLingo can be downloaded for free and is available for iOS and Android.
+At the moment, TripLingo can be downloaded for free and.
 In-app purchases are also available—a one-month subscription for extra learning content starts at $19.99.